slivertv/thetatv-developers/README.md

 ### Embed Theta.tv into your Applications

-Add Theta.tv esports content to your own apps to increase engagement and view times.
-You can also seamlessly integrate your user login system by using our oAuth 2.0 API’s
+Increase engagement and session lengths by adding Theta.tv content directly into your own apps.
+Optionally you can integrate your user login system with our oAuth 2.0 API’s

 **Documentation & SDK**
 * Android: [https://github.com/slivertv/thetatv-android-embed-lib](https://github.com/slivertv/thetatv-android-embed-lib)